-Is there a lack of focus in your marketing department?
+Is there a lack of focus in your marketing efforts?
 Are you having trouble committing to a certain approach?
 Do you have a marketing strategy in place?
-It can be challenging to execute any plans without a marketing strategy.
+It can be really difficult to execute any plans without a marketing strategy.
 Marketing is like a game of chess, where you’re constantly thinking of the next step.
 A marketing strategy will map out what goals you want to accomplish and how you want to accomplish these goals.

 Are you building a marketing team?
 To create a capable B2B marketing team that can deliver what your company needs, you need to know the precise characteristics you should look for.
 Every sports team has a specific person in a particular position.
 Otherwise, your team loses the game.
 Marketing works just like this!
 But it’s not as easy to know what you’re looking for when you’re in a B2B marketing environment.
 Below, we have some outlines of specific people you should look for to build your brand.